 - Exercise safely.
 Regular exercise may reduce eye pressure in open-angle glaucoma.
 Talk to your doctor about an appropriate exercise program.

 - Limit your caffeine.
 Drinking beverages with large amounts of caffeine may increase your eye pressure.

 - Sip fluids frequently.
 Drink only moderate amounts of fluids at any given time during the course of a day.
 Drinking a quart or more of any liquid within a short time may temporarily increase eye pressure.

-Take prescribed medicine.
+- Take prescribed medicine.
 Using your eyedrops or other medications as prescribed can help you get the best possible result from your treatment.
 Be sure to use the drops exactly as prescribed.
-Otherwise, your optic nerve damage could get even worse.
+Otherwise, your optic nerve damage could worsen.

 Some alternative medicine approaches may help your overall health, but none is an effective glaucoma remedy.
 Talk with your doctor about their possible benefits and risks.

 - Herbal remedies.
 Some herbal supplements, such as bilberry extract, have been advertised as glaucoma remedies.
 But further study is needed to prove their effectiveness.
 Don't use herbal supplements in place of proven therapies.

 - Relaxation techniques.
 Stress may trigger an attack of acute angle-closure glaucoma.
 If you're at risk of this condition, find healthy ways to cope with stress.
 Meditation and other techniques may help.

 - Marijuana.
 Research shows that marijuana lowers eye pressure in people with glaucoma, but only for three to four hours.
 Other, standard treatments are more effective.
 The American Academy of Ophthalmology doesn't recommend marijuana for treating glaucoma.

 Coping and support

-When you receive a diagnosis of glaucoma, you're facing lifelong treatment, regular checkups and the possibility of progressive vision loss.
+When you receive a diagnosis of glaucoma, you're potentially facing lifelong treatment, regular checkups and the possibility of progressive vision loss.

 Meeting and talking with other people with glaucoma can be very helpful, and many support groups exist.
 Check with hospitals and eye care centers in your area to find local groups and meeting times.
 Several online resources, including support groups, also are available.

 Preparing for your appointment